dppdd/ansible-research/README.md

 # ansible-research

-The repository contain the following directories.
+The repository contains the following directories.

     ├── 1-LAMP-one-playbook         # Sample ansible usage.
     ├── 2-LAMP-structured-configs   # A bit more advanced usage with roles, handlers, vars